Cross-Domain Dual-Functional OFDM Waveform Design for Accurate Sensing/Positioning: Conclusions

-In this paper, a cross-domain OFDM-IS-based ISAC waveform design methodology, including communication- and sensing-centric waveform designs, was proposed for sensing and communication performance enhancement.
-In the communication-centric waveform design, a fraction of REs were assigned for communications for the maximization of the achievable data rate and the remaining REs were employed by the sensing subsystem with optimized power- and phase-domain coefficients.
-For the sensing-centric design, the ambiguity function value within the RoI of the integrated waveform was designed to have a `locally' perfect auto-correlation property.
-Afterwards, the ambiguity function values in the irrelevant cells and the communication power allocation were jointly optimized for the achievable data rate enhancement through an alternating optimization algorithm.
-Numerical results showed that the proposed communication-centric waveform achieves significantly higher PSLR with the optimal achievable data rate and low PAPR, compared with the existing ISAC waveform designs.
-Moreover, the proposed sensing-centric waveform approaches the maximum achievable data rate while providing a `locally' perfect auto-correlation property by carefully choosing the key parameters.
+In this paper, a cross-domain OFDM-based waveform design methodology, including communication- and sensing-centric waveform designs, was proposed for sensing performance enhancement with minimal impact on communication capabilities.
+In the communication-centric waveform design, the sensing performance, characterized by the PSLR and PAPR of the sensing component, was optimized with well-designed power- and phase-domain waveform coefficients.
+On the other hand, the sensing-centric design ensured a `locally' perfect auto-correlation property for the sensing sequence by adjusting the ambiguity function value within the RoI of the integrated waveform while minimizing its impact on communication.
+Numerical results showed that the sensing component of the proposed communication-centric waveform achieves significantly higher PSLR and low PAPR, compared with the existing waveform designs.
+Moreover, the proposed sensing-centric waveform approaches the maximum achievable data rate while providing a `locally' perfect auto-correlation property for accurate sensing and positioning.